 Covenants.
-The borrower under a corporate loan generally must comply with various restrictive covenants contained in any corporate loan agreement between the borrower and the lending syndicate or in any trust indenture or comparable document in connection with a corporate debt security.
+The borrower or issuer under a corporate loan or debt security generally must comply with various restrictive covenants contained in any corporate loan agreement between the borrower and the lending syndicate or in any trust indenture or comparable document in connection with a corporate debt security.
 A restrictive covenant is a promise by the borrower to take certain actions that protect, or not to take certain actions that may impair, the rights of lenders.
 These covenants, in addition to requiring the scheduled payment of interest and principal, may include restrictions on dividend payments and other distributions to shareholders, provisions requiring the borrower to maintain specific financial ratios or relationships regarding, and/or limits on, total debt.
 In addition, a covenant may require the borrower to prepay the corporate loan or corporate debt security with any excess cash flow.
 Excess cash flow generally includes net cash flow (after scheduled debt service payments and permitted capital expenditures) as well as the proceeds from asset dispositions or sales of securities.
 A breach of a covenant (after giving effect to any cure period) in a corporate loan agreement which is not waived by the Agent Bank and the lending syndicate normally is an event of acceleration.
 This means that the Agent Bank has the right to demand immediate repayment in full of the outstanding corporate loan.
 Acceleration may also occur in the case of the breach of a covenant in a corporate debt security document.
 If acceleration occurs and the Fund receives repayment before expected, the Fund will experience prepayment risk.

-Some of the loans available in the market from time to time are known as "covenant lite."
-These loans contain fewer or no maintenance covenants.
-A covenant lite loan typically does not include the legal clauses which allow an investor to monitor the performance of a company.
-Covenant lite loans also generally do not permit an investor to declare a default if certain criteria are breached.
+Covenants and covenant lite loans and debt securities.
+Some covenant lite loans may be in the market from time to time which tend to have fewer or no financial maintenance covenants and restrictions.
+A covenant lite loan typically contains fewer clauses which allow an investor to monitor the performance of a company.
+Covenant lite loans also generally provide fewer investor protections if certain criteria are breached.
 The Fund may experience losses or delays in enforcing its rights on its holdings of covenant lite loans.